squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 iptables -t mangle -A PREROUTING -p tcp --dport 80 -j TPROXY --tproxy-mark 0x1/0x1 --on-port 3129 }}}

+=== ebtables on a Bridging device ===

+ /!\ WARNING: the following config has been recommended.
+People who reported issues using TPROXY + Bridging went silent after seeing this.
+We _assume_ that it fixed the problem.
+But nobody has yet confirmed it.

+Do the above steps for iptables on a router device.
+Then follow with these additional steps:

+ {i} $CLIENT_IFACE and $INET_IFACE need to be replaced with the eth* NIC interface names facing the clients or Internet.

+ {i} Mind the line wrap.
+The following is two command lines.
+{{{
+ebtables -t broute -A BROUTING -i $CLIENT_IFACE -p ipv4 --ip-proto tcp --ip-dport 80 -j REDIRECT --redirect-target DROP

+ebtables -t broute -A BROUTING -i $INET_IFACE -p ipv4 --ip-proto tcp --ip-sport 80 -j REDIRECT --redirect-target DROP }}}

+ /!\ The bridge interfaces also need to be configured with public IP addresses for Squid to use in its normal operating traffic (DNS, ICMP, TPROXY failed requests, peer requests, etc)

+ {i} An alternative to assigning interfaces with IP addresses you may also configure the squid.conf SquidConf:tcp_outgoing_address, and SquidConf:udp_outgoing_address for minimal DNS and peer requests to use explicitly.
+Note that SquidConf:tcp_outgoing_address will never be used on DIRECT requests received with TPROXY.

 == Routing configuration ==

 The routing features in your kernel also need to be configured to enable correct handling of the intercepted packets.
 Both arriving and leaving your system.